Freedom to Operate: Everything You Need to Know

 To get yourself freedom to operate, you have several options:

 - Buy or license the patent.
 It's a simple and easy solution, although it might be expensive.
 Some companies make all their money by licensing their patented technology, and getting a license might be the only way to sell certain products.
 For years, the only way to make recombinant DNA products was to get a license for the Cohen-Boyer patent on the process.
+Anyone wishing to license a product that is protected under a patent must negotiate with the owner of the intellectual property rights.

 - A cross-license agreement.
 This agreement lets companies share patent rights with each other so they both get a better freedom to operate.
 For instance, two genetic engineering companies could share their patented research methods to make better corn and soybean crops.